Home » New York » Summit OV or One World Observatory

 You can absorb aerial views of the Statue of Liberty, Brooklyn Bridge, New York Harbor & the 9/11 Memorial from One World Observatory.

-From One Summit Vanderbilt, you can catch sights of the Empire State Building, the Chrysler Building, the United Nations Building, One World Observatory, and Central Park.
+From One SUMMIT Vanderbilt, you can catch sights of the Empire State Building, the Chrysler Building, the United Nations Building, One World Observatory, and Central Park.

-Summit One Vanderbilt at night transforms into a mesmerizing sanctuary amidst the city lights, showcasing the breathtaking charm of New York.
+SUMMIT One Vanderbilt at night transforms into a mesmerizing sanctuary amidst the city lights, showcasing the breathtaking charm of New York.

 Cost of tickets

-Kids up to five years of age get free admission.
+Infants up to five years of age get free admission.

-Dining options available
+Dining options

 One World Observatory has a One Dine restaurant located on the 101st floor of One World Trade Center.

-Aprés is a restaurant cum bar at Summit One Vanderbilt on the 93rd level.
+Aprés is a restaurant cum bar at SUMMIT One Vanderbilt on the 93rd level.

-Both restaurants offer an amazing dining experience adding new flavors to your plates.
+Both restaurants offer an amazing dining experience, adding new flavors to your plates.

 But unlike One Dine, Aprés has an outdoor terrace where guests can stand and have their drinks or snacks.

-Learn more about Restaurants in Summit One Vanderbilt and Restaurants near Summit One Vanderbilt.
+Learn more about Restaurants in SUMMIT One Vanderbilt and Restaurants near SUMMIT One Vanderbilt.

 Duration of stay